 • Preheat the oven to 400°F (204°C).
 Line a sheet pan with parchment paper.

-• Spoon the ricotta cheese into the middle of a square of cheese cloth.
-Gather the corners of the cheese cloth to create a 'pouch'.
+• Spoon the ricotta cheese into the middle of a square of cheese cloth or a thin, clean kitchen towel.
+Gather the corners of the cheese cloth/towel to create a pouch.
 Squeeze the ricotta to remove as much extra liquid as possible.
-(In a pinch, doubled-up paper towels will also work but tend to fall apart.
-You might have to repeat the process 2-3 times.)

 • Place the drained ricotta into a medium bowl.
 Add the spinach, gruyère, parmesan, garlic, chives, red pepper flakes, salt, and pepper.
 Stir until smooth.